 This program is approved by the American Music Therapy Association.

 The Music Therapy Equivalency Distance Program (MTED) at Saint Mary-of-the-Woods College is designed with you in mind.
-It is unique in that it provides you the opportunity to pursue study in the field of music therapy at a distance.
-Although three brief residencies per year are required, you can complete a majority of your coursework online and participate in clinical training near where you live.
+It is unique in that it provides you the opportunity to pursue study in the field of music therapy at a distance through online classes.
+SMWC is the only online college in the nation that offers the Equivalency program online.
+Although three brief residencies per year are required, you can complete a majority of your coursework via online classes and participate in clinical training near where you live.

 The MTED program is open to individuals holding a bachelor's degree in music (see full application requirements).
 The program may be completed in as few as two years.
 During the second year of the MTED program, those students who want to pursue graduate study have the option of taking some courses in the Master of Arts in Music Therapy program.
 Successful completion of the MTED program allows students to be eligible to sit for the Music Therapy Board Examination.